SonarSource/SonarJS/packages/jsts/src/rules/README.md

 ## ESLint rules

-Some rules are not shipped in this ESLint plugin to avoid duplication with already existing rules from ESLint core and third-party ESLint plugins.
+SonarJS uses some rules are not shipped in this ESLint plugin to avoid duplication with already existing rules from ESLint core and third-party ESLint plugins.
 The following rules are used directly, without modifying the original behavior:

 <!--- start external rules -->